-I found the lounge a little underwhelming but given the price of drinks in Dubai and the other benefits you get, it is probably worth the extra money.
+I found the lounge a little underwhelming, but given the price of drinks in Dubai and the other benefits you get, it is probably worth the extra money.
 The afternoon tea had all the usual items such as sandwiches, scones, cakes and biscuits as well as fresh fruit and it would be more than enough as a substitute for lunch.
 The evening was a different matter.
-When I arrived it was absolutely heaving and I had to queue for around 10 minutes to get in which was a first.
+When I arrived it was absolutely heaving and I had to queue for around 10 minutes to get in, which was a first.
 In the end, the only choice was to sit outside or wait for longer.
-I chose outside which was still around 30c and a bit warm rather than wait since I had a dinner reservation.
-The busy atmosphere in the lounge didn’t make it feel very relaxing or exclusive and actually, it was a relief to be outside.
+I chose outside, which was still around 30c and a bit warm, rather than wait since I had a dinner reservation.
+The busy atmosphere in the lounge didn’t make it feel very relaxing or exclusive and despite the heat, it was a relief to be outside.

 Obviously, the main attraction was the waterpark.
 Having been to Wild Wadi I didn’t personally find that this was significantly better in terms of the rides but there was definitely more for younger children here.
 Having the ocean themed rides such as the water slide that goes through an aquarium shark (in a sealed see-through tube!) also added something to the normal water park experience.

 There are also plenty of other water-themed activities such as diving which includes helmet diving for novices and the Lost Chambers Aquarium.